 In monitoring disposal actions for waste incidental to reprocessing (WIR), the NRC staff uses risk insights gained through its technical consultation and evaluation process.
 This enables the staff to gauge the relative importance of key modeling assumptions or parameters that DOE uses to demonstrate that the performance objectives will be met.
 Staff also reviews related physical processes, as well as engineering and health physics practices.

 Monitoring is a mechanism to manage important assumptions and uncertainties.
 It is also a way to evaluate new information that disproves or supplements previous information or assumptions.
-After DOE issues the final waste determination, the NRC staff prepares a monitoring plan for use in carrying out its monitoring activities.
+After DOE issues the final waste determination, the NRC issues a monitoring plan to carry-out its monitoring activities at that location.
+Also, the NRC may periodically issue a revised monitoring plan for that location.
 Specifically, the staff's monitoring approach consists of three primary activities: